 BMI Categories and Ranges

-Your body weight is considered lower than what is healthy for your height.
+Your Body Mass Index(BMI) indicates that your body weight is considered lower than what is healthy for your height.
 Being underweight may indicate insufficient muscle mass or body fat, and it can increase the risk of nutritional deficiencies, weakened immunity, and other health issues.

 This is considered a healthy weight range for most adults.
 Maintaining a BMI in this range is generally associated with a lower risk of chronic diseases, balanced energy levels, and overall good health.